-Join Steve Simon for an in-depth discussion in this video Shooting through a fence to capture a ride scene, part of Shooting a Photo Essay: Coney Island.
+Join Steve Simon for an in-depth discussion in this video Shooting through a fence to capture a ride scene, part of Photo Essay: Coney Island.

 - Okay, well, I had planned to go to a different ride.…But when I glanced over this way,…I noticed that the backlit, with whatever that ride is,…it's some kind of a roller coaster,…was kind of interesting.
 It was very graphic.…Now, I am sort of locked in by this fence here.…I didn't have time to move out,…so I thought I'd give it a shot.…I put my lens up, right up close to the fence.…I was in single point auto focus,…so I can focus on what it was that…I thought was most interesting.…I was going to maybe use sort of the graphic nature things,…and maybe a silhouette.
 I don't know…exactly if it's going to work or not.…